 My parents unwittingly nurtured my lifelong love affair with literature and writing; mom rose early on Sundays so she could beat me to the crossword puzzle; she occasionally let me win.
 Dad didn’t mind, as long as the rest of the newspaper remained unwrinkled.
 They both advised me to put my books away, turn off the flashlight, and go to sleep so I would grow up big and strong and become a famous writer.
 I’m still working on that last bit.

+I self-published my novel, Honey Ko, in March 2020.
+I’m busily engaged in writing my second novel, Dancing With Orange Blossoms, and outlining a third novel, William Goodfellow.
 My writing has been published in Community Orange Magazine and The Sundial Review.
 A collection of my essays was published in the anthology Four Feet Down.
-I’m outlining my second novel, Dancing Among Orange Blossoms, while editing my first novel, A Wished-For Love.

 I’m sentimental, moved to tears by beauty in all her forms, and introspective.
 I fancy poetry above all things, write of my life as an Air Force brat and career Sailor, and of my observations of human nature throughout the world I have traveled from birth.

-The world is my hometown, and Saint Leonard, Maryland my current residence where I reside with my wife of thirty two years, Jayne Michiko Ono, and our two Great Dane/Labrador Retrievers, Yoshi and Yukio, and Sachiko, our Hound/Lab mix.
-I can’t mention my dogs without also mentioning Misty and Toby, whom we look forward to seeing again beneath the Rainbow Bridge.
+The world is my hometown, and Saint Leonard, Maryland my current residence where I live with my wife of thirty four years, Jayne Michiko Ono, our Great Dane/Labrador Retriever, Yukio, and Sachiko, our Hound/Lab mix.
+I can’t mention my dogs without also mentioning Misty, Toby, and Yoshi whom we look forward to seeing again beneath the Rainbow Bridge.

 Writing isn’t an intellectual exercise, but an emotional release.
 I hope you will enjoy my writing.
 If it touches you, please let me know.